Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Additional details on code construction

-Consider a $6\times6$ square with toric boundary conditions, on which we place qubits in a square-grid fashion, with the bottom-left-most qubit being a data qubit.
-As shown in \Cref{fig:neen_syndrome_extraction}, we apply a sequence of four CPSWAP layers, along with the necessary resets before and measurements after on the ancilla qubits, to perform syndrome extraction.
-The first layer, with vertically oriented gates, has the effect of moving all the data qubits down and the ancillas up.
-The next two layers, with horizontal gates, each move all the data qubits left and all the ancillas right.
-We then perform a final vertical layer, again moving the data qubits down and ancillas up.
+As was mentioned in the main text, for all integer $d\geq 2$, the $NE^2N$-code on the regular torus specified by $\vec{v}_1 = (2d,0)$, $\vec{v}_2 = (0,2d)$ gives the (unrotated or Kitaev) TC of distance $d$.
+We explain this now for general $d$ using the illustration depicted in \Cref{fig:neen_syndrome_extraction} for the $d=3$ case.
+More precisely, consider the $(2d)\times(2d)$ square with toric boundary conditions, on which we place qubits in a square-grid fashion, with the bottom-left-most qubit being a data qubit.
+As shown in \Cref{fig:neen_syndrome_extraction}, we apply a sequence of four CPSWAP layers (see also \Cref{fig:directional_layers}), along with the necessary resets before and measurements after on the ancilla qubits, to perform syndrome extraction.
+The first layer, which is an $\vec{n}$ layer, has the effect of moving all the data qubits one unit south and the ancilla qubits one unit north.
+The next two layers, which are $\vec{e}$ layers, each move all the data qubits west and all the ancilla qubits east.
+We then perform a final $\vec{n}$ layer, again moving the data qubits south and the ancilla qubits north.
+The stabilisers measured this way all have parallelogram shapes.
+More precisely, expressed in the initial configuration (i.e. corresponding to panel (1) or (2) of \Cref{fig:neen_syndrome_extraction}), the stabiliser measured by the ancilla qubit initially at position $A_0$ is supported on the qubits that are initially at the positions $A_0+\vec{n}$, $A_0+2\vec{n}+\vec{e}$, $A_0+2\vec{n}+3\vec{e}$ and $A_0+3\vec{n}+4\vec{e}$.
+For instance, if we consider $A_0$ to be the highlighted red (blue) ancilla qubit in panel (2) of \Cref{fig:neen_syndrome_extraction}, then the four black qubits that are encircled red (blue) and are at the vertices of the red (blue) highlighted parallelogram are the qubits on which the stabiliser measured by $A_0$ is supported.